-Prior to the Business Combination, we financed our operations primarily through private placements of convertible preferred stock.
-Through June 30, 2021, we had raised aggregate net proceeds of \$108.4 million from these private placements and as of June 30, 2021, we had cash, cash equivalents and short-term investments of \$373.1 million.
-Following consummation of the Business Combination and PIPE Financing, we received additional gross proceeds of approximately \$345.5 million from PIPE Investors and the Business Combination, offset by approximately \$18.2 million of transaction costs and underwriters' fees relating to the closing of the Business Combination.
+Prior to the Business Combination, we financed our operations primarily through private placements of convertible preferred stock and had raised aggregate net proceeds of \$108.4 million from these private placements.
+In connection with the consummation of the Business Combination and PIPE Financing, we received additional gross proceeds of approximately \$345.5 million from PIPE Investors and the Business Combination, offset by approximately \$18.2 million of transaction costs and underwriters' fees relating to the closing of the Business Combination.
+As of September 30, 2021, we had cash, cash equivalents and short-term investments of \$347.3 million.
 Based on this, we believe that our existing cash, cash equivalents, and short-term investments will enable us to fund our planned operating expenses and capital expenditures through at least the next 12 months.

 We have incurred significant losses since the commencement of our operations.
-Our net loss was \$19.1 million during the six months ended June 30, 2021, and we expect to continue to incur significant losses for the foreseeable future as we continue our research and development activities and planned commercialization of our proteomics platform.
-As of June 30, 2021, we had an accumulated deficit of \$49.4 million.
+Our net loss was \$33.6 million during the nine months ended September 30, 2021, and we expect to continue to incur significant losses for the foreseeable future as we continue our research and development activities and planned commercialization of our proteomics platform.
+As of September 30, 2021, we had an accumulated deficit of \$64.0 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and to a lesser extent from general and administrative costs associated with our operations.
 We expect to incur significant and increasing expenses and operating losses for the foreseeable future.
 Our net losses may fluctuate significantly from period to period, depending on the timing of and expenditures on our planned commercialization and research and development activities.